jamesheald/COIN/README.md

 ### Evaluating the log likelihood

-To fit the COIN model to data using maximum likelihood estimation, the log likelihood must be evaluated for each candidate a set a parameters.
+To perform maximum likelihood estimation of parameters, the log likelihood must be evaluated for a set a parameters.

+To fit the COIN model to data using maximum likelihood estimation,

+the probability of data given parameters (liklihood) is evaluated.

 define the model parameters (see [Properties](#properties)) and pass the data to the class object via the adaptation property; the data should be in vector form with one element per trial (use NaN on trials where adaptation was not measured).
 The negative log likelihood of the data can then be estimated by calling the objective_COIN method on object obj:
 ```